 Trin and I owned that car for seven years free and clear.
 It cost only a few thousand dollars when I originally purchased it a few years before meeting Trin.
 Going seven years without car payments allowed us to save up enough money to pay cash for any car on that lot where the dealers wouldn’t give us the time of day.
+Their loss!

 We came prepared with spare tires and we had savings to get us another car or easily pay for alternate routes home without having to skip meals the next month.
 Trouble was just moments of inconvenience that is part of what living frugally and saving for a rainy day does.

 We chose to continue to use that old Subaru until her last day.
 Seven years without car payments based on today’s average is almost $45,000 even without compounding interest.
 The current average car payment in the USA is currently $523 a month!
 We only put a tiny portion of what we saved on car payments into the next car purchase.
 The rest is part of our funding for full-time travel now.